Beamer92/React-Component-Dropdown-For-Pictures/README.md

 # Installation

-    Just grab the component JS and CSS files and drop them in your project wherever you want
+To use, just copy the component JS and CSS files and drop them in your project wherever you want

 Make sure that you inserted the following `link` tag between the `<head></head>` tags inside `/public/index.html` of your react project.
 This is required for the `FontAwesome` component that the package depends on.